 Katharine's clients comment that she knows her practice backwards and is an efficient, sensible litigator.

-Katharine has been a partner at Bird & Bird since 1999.
-She is Joint Head of the Intellectual Property Department in London.
+Katharine is a partner and Co-Head of the Intellectual Property group in London.

 Katharine is recognised as one of the "IP STARS Top 250 Women in IP 2017" by Managing Intellectual Property.